BenTamam/bentamam.github.io/_posts/2025-03-27-Certified Red Team Expert (CRTE) – My Experience and Review.md

 Reporting matters as much as the exploitation.

-- I used Markdown + Report Ranger by Volkis
-- Final report: ~40 pages with detailed attack chains, screenshots, and remediations
+- Final report: ~50 pages with detailed attack chains, screenshots, and remediations

 ---

-## Conclusion

-CRTE is one of the most practical and relevant red team certifications for AD-heavy environments.
-It goes beyond theory into **defense-aware offensive security**, covering all aspects from persistence to trust boundary abuse.

-It’s not for complete beginners, but for anyone with a CRTP-level foundation, it’s the perfect next step.

----

-If you’re considering CRTE and enjoy building tradecraft—not just solving challenges—then you’ll enjoy this course.
+**TL;DR:**

+- 60 days of lab time is perfect if you know your way around AD
+- The exam is more “real engagement” than “CTF”
+- You’ll walk out with new tools, new scars, and probably a hatred of delegation
+- Worth every shekel